United States abortion protests (2022–present): 2022

 Michigan saw peaceful protests in Ann Arbor and Detroit with Click on Detroit counting nearly 1,000 participants.
 Around 200 demonstrated at the Michigan State Capitol in Lansing.
 Protests were also held in Grand Rapids and Kalamazoo.

 In Minnesota, anti-abortion and pro-abortion rights events were held in Minneapolis and Saint Paul.
 A protest was held in St. Cloud at the Stearns County Courthouse.

-In Missouri, a protest was held at the Mill Creek Park in Kansas City, where KSHB counted dozens of protestors.
+In Missouri, a protest was held at the Mill Creek Park in Kansas City, where KSHB counted hundreds of protestors.
 Another protest occurred a week later, with over 1,000 abortion rights protesters gathering and marching in Kansas City.
 On July 10, a group of protestors marched onto Interstate 64 in downtown St. Louis.
 On July 27, a group of abortion rights protesters infiltrated an anti-abortion fundraiser at Lambert Airport in St. Louis.

 Hundreds protested on June 24 in Memorial Park in Omaha, Nebraska.

+In North Dakota, over 1,000 abortion rights protesters rallied and marched in Fargo and Grand Forks.

 In Ohio hundreds of protesters gathered at the Ohio State Capitol in Columbus.
 Other protests were held in Akron,Bowling Green, Cincinnati, and Cleveland.
 On July 10, a group of abortion rights protesters in Cleveland camped out in front of City Hall for a week.

+In South Dakota, six people were arrested on June 29 following an abortion rights protest in Sioux Falls.
+On July 9–10, hundreds of abortion rights protesters rallied and marched in Sioux Falls and Rapid City.
+On July 23, about 100 abortion rights protesters rallied and marched at the South Dakota State Capitol in Pierre.
+Abortion rights protests were also held at the University of South Dakota in Vermillion.